himanshu18701/creditcard/README.md

 This program used Logistic Regression, KNN, Naive Bayes, Decision Tress, Random Forest And Artificial Neural Networks

-We managed to achieved 99% accuracy.
+I managed to achieved 99% accuracy.

 Dataset is used from kaggle.